aomlomics/tourmaline/README.md

 * Step 0: Assess and format data

+Note: Currently, Tourmaline does not do demultiplexing and quality filtering (support for this may be added later).
+You should demultiplex and quality filter your fastq data yourself, then gzip the resulting per-sample fastq files.

 #### Format metadata

 Your metadata should be a tab-delimited text file (e.g., exported from Excel) with samples as rows and metadata categories as columns.
 In addition to basic sample information like collection date, latitude, and longitude, your metadata should include categories that describe treatment groups and environmental metadata relevant to your samples.
 See [Metadata in QIIME 2](https://docs.qiime2.org/2018.6/tutorials/metadata/), the [EMP Metadata Guide](http://www.earthmicrobiome.org/protocols-and-standards/metadata-guide/), and [QIIMP](https://qiita.ucsd.edu/iframe/?iframe=qiimp) for help formatting your metadata.

 #### Format sequence data

-Tourmaline currently supports amplicon sequence data that is already demultiplexed.
+Currently, Tourmaline supports amplicon sequence data that is already demultiplexed.
 Using the sample names in your mapping file and the paths to the forward and reverse demultiplexed sequence files (`.fastq.gz`) for each sample, create a fastq manifest file.
 See [Fastq Manifest Formats](https://docs.qiime2.org/2018.6/tutorials/importing/#fastq-manifest-formats) (QIIME 2) for instructions for creating this file.
 While `qiime tools import` supports both `.fastq` and `.fastq.gz` formats, using `.fastq.gz` format is strongly recommended because it is ~5x faster and minimizes disk usage.
+(Hint: Gzipped files can still be viewed using `zcat` with `less` or `head`.)

 #### Set up data directory